 A rushed process

-Under intense political pressure, federal agencies have rushed permits to meet Dominion’s construction timeline, but those permits have not withstood review in the courts.
+Under intense political pressure, federal agencies have rushed permits to meet Dominion and Duke’s construction timeline, but those permits have not withstood review in the courts.
 In August 2018, the same federal court also overturned the original U.S. Fish and Wildlife Service Incidental Take Statement for the ACP for failing to meaningfully protect endangered species in the path of the pipeline.
 After the agency rushed out a new permit just five weeks after the court’s decision, the court stayed the reissued permit in a second case.
 The court also overturned the permit that would allow the ACP to cross the Blue Ridge Parkway.
 In response the National Park Service, too, rushed to reissue a second permit for the project.
 The agency withdrew that reissued permit after it was challenged in court.